“The people will believe what the media tells them they believe.”

 Within three months from signing the Russian backed Iran-Iraq-Syria gas pipeline, which was due to be completed in 2016, BBC reported on the first democratic protests in Syria, demanding President Assad’s resignation.

-Consequently, in December 2011, US troops pulled out of Iraq, which enabled the establishment of ISIS, a terrorist organisation set out to destroy the USA that purchased weapons and vehicles that were produced by their enemy.
+Consequently, in December 2011, US troops pulled out of Iraq, which enabled the establishment of ISIS, a terrorist organisation set out to destroy the USA whilst using weapons manufactured by their enemy.

-However, ISIS was a unique kind of terrorist organisation, Islamic State organisation with a mission to undermine the efforts of another Islamic State, by:
+However, ISIS was a unique kind of terrorist organisation, Islamic State organisation with a mission to undermine the development of another Islamic State, by:

 - Intercepting Assad’s support from Iran: and